 Last year, worldwide digital ad spending nearly secured nearly half of the global ad spend.

 How many people are using internet?

-As of December 2019, there are more than 4.5 billion people who are actively using the internet.
-It means than more than 58% population in the world has internet access.
+As of December 2019, there are more than 4.5 billion people who are actively using the Internet.
+It means that more than 58% population in the world has internet access.

-Having mentioned all the above, we should not rule out of using internet on devices.
+Having mentioned all the above, we should not rule out using the Internet on devices.
 This is also important to look back at 2014.
 The shift of mobile web had already surpassed the desktops in the US.

-Talking about developing nations, usage of smartphones to use internet and run apps, hallmarks how they are the preferred devices are the most prevalent type of mobile devices.
+Talking about developing nations, using smartphones to use the internet and run apps, hallmarks how they are the preferred devices are the most prevalent type of mobile devices.